caprover/caprover-website/docs/pre-deploy-script.md

 Note that `captainAppObj`, is the app object as saved in `/captain/config.conf` file, and `dockerUpdateObject` is the service update object that is being passed to Docker to update the service (environmental vars, image version and etc).
 This object is as per [Docker docs](https://docs.docker.com/engine/api/v1.30/#operation/ServiceUpdate).

-Since this script will be executed in CaptainDuckDuck process, you'll get access to all node dependecies that CaptainDuckDuck has, see [CaptainDuckDuck/app-backend/package.json](https://github.com/githubsaturn/captainduckduck/blob/master/app-backend/package.json).
+Since this script will be executed in CapRover process, you'll get access to all node dependecies that CapRover has, see [CaptainDuckDuck/app-backend/package.json](https://github.com/githubsaturn/captainduckduck/blob/master/app-backend/package.json).
 For example, the following script injects a UUID mapped to the deployed version to service label with every update:

 ```
 var uuid = require('uuid/v4');